Walter1901/MiniSpotify/release/README.md

 3. Double-click on start-client.bat

 USAGE:
-- Create an account or use: walter / password
+- Create an account or use: Walter1901 / 123456789
-- Explore the music library (5 songs included)
+- Explore the music library (6 songs included)
 - Create playlists
 - Listen to music!